 Key Metrics for a Successful DCE

 As with any risk-sharing payment model, success is highly dependent on performance, cost reduction, and patient outcomes.
-So, to ensure that their organization and their partners get the maximum shared savings for serving its Medicare FFS beneficiaries, DCEs need to track several key metrics.
+So, to ensure that their organization and its partners get the maximum shared savings for serving its Medicare FFS beneficiaries, DCEs need to track several key metrics.
 Those metrics may vary, depending on the type of direct contracting model.
-However, a few benchmarks that every DCE will need to track for any DCE include:
+However, a few healthcare analytics benchmarks that every DCE will need to track include:

 Cost per member per year for the attributed population

 From a partnership perspective, ACOs and DCEs are two slightly varied approaches to solving the same challenge: Improve patient outcomes while decreasing costs.

 There is one obvious difference, however: the payment scheme.
 ACOs are rewarded or penalized based on their performance.
 This payment or penalization is determined based on what their healthcare data shows is the total cost for a given payment year.
 On the other hand, DCEs contract with CMS for an agreed-upon monthly payment.